suusanp/stealth-health/m5/prototype.md

 ## Appendix
 - **How to Run the App**:
-  You must have these following requirements:
+  You must have the following requirements:
-  - Latest version of the Node.js: https://nodejs.org/ installed
+  - The latest version of Node.js: https://nodejs.org/ installed
   - Yarn: https://yarnpkg.com/ or npm: https://www.npmjs.com/ installed
   - EXPO installed, (https://expo.dev/) by running `npm install -g expo-cli`